JarrettR/Globall/README.md

 ### What's this?

-This is a persistence-of-vision-based 3D globe.
+This is a persistence-of-vision globe.

 ### What's that?